 Top tips for your sexual health this summer

-As we come out of lockdown, are you ready for sex that’s pleasurable, safe and healthy this summer?
+Are you ready for sex that’s pleasurable, safe and healthy this summer?

 Here are some top tips.

 Did you know… you can have an STI (sexually transmitted infection) without showing any symptoms?

 Lockdown has meant that you may not have gotten checked in a long time – but many people with STIs don’t get symptoms, so it’s worth getting tested even if you feel fine.

 If left untreated, STIs can affect your health.
 If you think you have an STI, the earlier you’re tested, the sooner treatment can be given if it’s needed.

 Getting checked is easy and free.
 Find a sexual health clinic.

 Did you know… condoms come in different sizes and thicknesses to suit different needs?

 It’s easy to protect yourself and your partner/s from sexually transmitted infections (STIs) and unplanned pregnancies by using condoms correctly and consistently.